semi-simple/C43-mirror/README.md

 Two options are being developed.

    Version L1A needs only a keyboard overlay for the yellow and blue shifted functions.

-   Version L2 needs no keyboard overlay, as almost all DM42 labels are maintained.
-The blue functions are provided on a soft menu.
+   Version L2 needs no keyboard overlay, as almost all DM42 labels are maintained. on L2 the blue functions are provided on a soft menu.

 # WP43S